cd412/Data-Science-Interview-Questions/README.md

 # Data-Science-Interview-Questions
 Please add to this list!
+Questions will be added regularly

 (Also, do not post questions that are not allowed to be shared)

 * How do you select all records from a table in SQL?